Pre-Tour Stage 1 Stage 2 Stage 3 Stage 4 Stage 5

 Axum to Tekeze Wenz R.

-Terrain: Moderate rolling to flat, then light rolling with gradual loss of elevation, then 1 780-m descent
+Terrain: Moderate rolling to flat, then light rolling with gradual loss of elevation, 780-m descent

 Max.
 Elevation: 2,220 m